mildlyinternet/mildlyinternet.github.io/_posts/2015-02-09-scss-variables-asset-pipeline.md

 layout: post
 title: Persisting SASS Variables in the Asset Pipeline
 category: code
+description: "Code layout for using SCSS variables in the asset pipeline"
 ---

 Here's a technique for setting up your Rails app to share SCSS variables across